Estimating the tail index of Pareto-type distributions from geometric records: Finite-sample performance and application

-Thus, when applying the estimator to a real data set, unless it is known that the next record has already occurred (and therefore that all geometric near-records associated with the $n$-th record have been observed), estimator \eqref{eq_estimator_practical} should be used.
+In addition to the numerical results in Table \ref{table_mse}, another interesting characteristic of the proposed estimator is that it exhibits a smoother evolution of the estimates as data arrive sequentially than classical estimators such as Hill's estimator.

-To illustrate the behavior of the sample paths of $\hat{\gamma}_{\delta,m,n}^A$, defined in \eqref{eq_estimator_practical} and \eqref{eq_estimator_beta_practical}, and compare it with those of Hill's estimator, an i.i.d. sample of size $N=10{,}000$ was generated from the $\dloglogistic(3)$ distribution.
-Note that the sample size $N$ is not the number of records but the number of observations of the original variables.
-The sample paths of our estimator were then computed with $m=5$, for $\delta\in\{0.5,0.4\}$, and with $A=3$.
-In addition, we evaluated and plotted the sample paths of Hill's estimator $\hat{\gamma}_{k,N}^{\text{H}}$ (see \eqref{eq_hill_estimator}).
-To ensure a meaningful comparison, we start counting observations once a record exceeding $A$ is observed, and we choose $k$ so that, for each fixed $\delta$, the total number of observations used by both estimators is approximately the same, that is, $k=2$ for $\delta=0.5$ and $k=5$ for $\delta=0.4$.
-Figure~\ref{figure_effective_sample_size_2} shows that our estimator converges to the true value of $\gamma$ more quickly than Hill's estimator and exhibits smoother trajectories, without abrupt jumps, as new observations arrive.
+To illustrate this feature, we generate an i.i.d.~sample of size $N=10{,}000$ from the $\dloglogistic(3)$ distribution and compare Hill's estimates with those of our estimator in \eqref{eq_estimator_practical} as the sample size increases.
+Note that $N$ denotes the total number of observations rather than the number of records.
+We computed the trajectories of our estimator for $m=5$, $\delta\in\{0.5,0.4\}$, and $A=3$, and the corresponding trajectories of Hill's estimator.
+To ensure a meaningful comparison, we start counting observations once the first record exceeding $A$ is observed, and we choose $k$ so that, for each fixed $\delta$, the effective sampling sizes of both estimators are approximately the same, namely $k=2$ for $\delta=0.5$ and $k=5$ for $\delta=0.4$.
+Figure~\ref{figure_effective_sample_size_2} shows that our estimator converges quickly to the true value of $\gamma$ and exhibits smoother trajectories than Hill's estimator, without the abrupt jumps observed in the latter as new observations arrive.